JoaoEdison/ocrc/README.md

 Is a program that trains an artificial neural network based on a set of images, subsequently recognizes new images provided to the network.

+It is only possible to read 128x128 png images, grayscale or pallete types.

+The `weights` file contains the weights and biases of the network, which have already been trained for recognition on [Chars74K](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) EnglishFnt dataset, more specifically on the first half of the first 36 samples.

 ## Requirements

 * [libpng](http://www.libpng.org) >= 1.6.37